mohsinarf/mohsinarf/README.md

 ### 👋 Hi, my name is mohsin ali.

-I am a software developer and graphics programmer with more than 4 years of experience in the entire software development lifecycle – from concepts to delivery of next-generation applications and customizable solutions.
+I am a software developer and system architect with more than 4 years of experience in the entire software development lifecycle – from concepts to delivery of next-generation applications and customizable solutions.

 I have been involved in various projects ranging from desktop applications development (Windows, CentOS), computer vision, and robotics programming to 3D computer   graphics using graphics APIs such as OpenGL.